Niayesh1993/Mobiquity/README.md

 it's easier to test because Google has created some libraries for that.

+## Test

+I wrote 2 tests for the repository in my data layer.
+It tries to check multiple cases using Mock and JUnit.

+I tried to use stubs.
+[Stubs do better in terms of state verification](https://martinfowler.com/articles/mocksArentStubs.html)
+, but I added Mockk for Repository test and show how we can Leverage behavior verification tools in a good way.

 ## UX

 I keep UI minimal and tried to show I know how to use things like constraint layout, styles, dimens drawables, etc, but I know from the user side it's not good at all.